jayeshmahapatra/rag-chatbot/README.md

     <figcaption>Asking the chatbot questions about my blog</figcaption>
 </figure>

+This repo also has a companion blog post [`Chat with my blog: A RAG based chatbot that talks about me and my blog !`](https://jayeshmahapatra.github.io/2024/03/18/rag-chatbot.html)
 ## Codebase and Tech

 The application is built using the following technologies: